JustusBraitinger/Autodesk-Fusion-360-MCP-Server/README.md

 ## Add Addin to Fusion

 To add the Addin to Fusion open Fusion go to Utilities select ADD-INS click the plus and select the MCP folder of this repository.
+The InsatllAddin.py file currently does **not** work